jgeusebroek/ansible-role-maxmind-geoip/README.md

 ## Example Variables

-	Below are configurable variables with there default values
+Below are configurable variables with there default values.

 	# Debian
 	maxmind_update_package_jessie:
 		'http://ftp.nl.debian.org/debian/pool/contrib/g/geoipupdate/geoipupdate_2.2.1-1_amd64.deb'

 	NOTE: Debian Jessie does not have a package for geoipupdate, that's why we install a version from 'sid'.
 This a workaround.

 	# Credentials (these defaults are for the free databases)
 	maxmind_update_userid: '999999'